-Year 6 Unit 1: Investigating Number Systems S 11 learning hours This unit introduces the number systems and structures that we use at different le At KS1 children are working on the place value system of base 10 with the introdu of an alternative system in KS2.
-Negative numbers and non-integers also come in At KS3 and KS4 we start to look at other ways of representing numbers, including so on. uction of Roman Num n at this stage and pr nerals as an example ogress into KS3.
-Prior Learning Core Learning Learning Leads to read, write, order and compare numbers to at least 1 000 000 and determine the value of each digit read Roman numerals to 1000 (M) and recognise years written in Roman numerals read, write, order and compare numbers up to 10 000 000 and determine the value of each digit (e.g. when wo nd use place value rking with very large numbers, and when h decimals) read, write, order and compare numbers with up to three decimal places identify the value of each digit in numbers given to three decimal places and multiply and divide numbers by 10, 100 and 1000 giving answers up to 3 decimal places order positive integers, decir and negative mals and fractions read, write and interpret negative numbers in context use negative numbers in context, and calculate intervals across zero round any number up to 1 000 000 to the nearest 10, 100, 1000, 10 000 and 100 000 round decimals with two decimal places to the nearest whole number and to one decimal place > round any whole number to a required degree of accuracy an appropriate (e.g. to a spec s and measures to e degree of accuracy dified number of s or significant Exemplification Vo ocabulary a) Write the number three million, six hundred and seven thousand, two hundred and eighty in numerals b) Write the number 7 346 109 in words a) State the value of the 6 in i) 0.609 ii) 0.456 b) Find the value of Δ in each of these statements: 0.16 x 100 = Δ ii) Δ x 10 = 3.4 iii) Δ ÷ 100 = 4.5 iv) 56 ÷ 1000 = Δ a) Ami is a playing a game where you score 10 points for a correct answer and -5 points for a wrong answer.
-Hundred Thousand Ten thousand Million Tenths Hundredths Thousandths Place Value Positive Negative Integer Decimal Decimal Point Decimal Place(s) Round Greater than, > d has a score of -15.
-How many questions has she got right so far? e temperature goes up 10 degrees, what will the temperature outside be now? st 1000 b) the nearest million Partition Million Billion Less than, <
+Year 6 Unit 1: Investigating Number Systems 5 11 learning hours This unit introduces the number systems and structures that we use at different levels of the curriculum.
+At KS1 children are working on the place value system of base 10 with the introduction of Roman Numerals as an examp of an alternative system in KS2.
+Negative numbers and non-integers also come in at this stage and progress into KS3.
+At KS3 and KS4 we start to look at other ways of representing numbers, including standard form, inequality notation and so on.
+Prior Learning Core Learning Learning g Leads to read, write, order and compare numbers to at least 1 000 000 and determine the value of each digit read Roman numerals to 1000 (M) and recognise years written in Roman numerals ➤ read, write, order and compare numbers up to 10 000 000 and determine the value of each digit orking with very large numbers, and when read, write, order and compare numbers with up to three decimal places identify the value of each digit in numbers given to three decimal places and multiply and divide numbers by 10, 100 and 1000 giving answers up to 3 decimal places ➤ order positive integers, deci and negative mals and fractions read, write and interpret negative numbers in context use negative numbers in context, and calculate intervals across zero round any number up to 1 000 000 to the nearest 10, 100, 1000, 10 000 and 100 000 round decimals with two decimal places to the nearest whole number and to one decimal place > round any whole number to a required degree of accuracy an appropriate (e.g. to a spec rs and measures to e degree of accuracy cified number of s or significant Exemplification Vo ocabulary a) Write the number three million, six b) Write the number 7 346 109 in work x hundred and seven thousand, two hundred and eighty in numerals Hundred Thousand Ten thousand Positive Negative Integer 2. a) State the value of the 6 in i) 0.609 b) Find the value of Δ in each of these i) 0.16 × 100 = Δ ii) Δ × 10 = 3.4 e statements: Million Tenths Hundredths Thousandths Decimal Decimal Point Decimal Place(s) Round 3. a) Ami is a playing a game where you score 10 points for a correct answer and -5 points for a wrong answer.
+Ami has answered three questions and has a score of -15.
+How many questions has she got right so far? b) The temperature outside is -3°.
+If the temperature goes up 10 degrees, what will the temperature outside be now?
+Place Value Partition Million Billion Greater than, > Less than, < 4.
+Round 6 156 827 to a) the nearest st 1000 b) the nearest million